Food

 Food Wastage

-- The water used for growing them which is about 25% of water used in agriculture.
+- The water used for growing the food.

-- The land cleared of forests to grow food.
+- The land cleared to grow the food.

-- The resources such as fertilisers and food to grow them to the harvest stage
+- The resources such as fertilisers used to grow the food.

-- The greenhouse gas released during the production cycle
+- The greenhouse gases released during the production cycle.

 Did you know Australians throw away